MaestroFusion360/MaestroFusion360/README.md

 ## 🚀 About Me

-I’m a CNC/CAM engineer and software developer working with Fusion 360, postprocessors and real-world machining workflows.
+I'm a CNC/CAM engineer and software developer working with Fusion 360, postprocessors and real-world machining workflows.
 I build automation tools, G-code utilities and web apps, and I also develop my own UI libraries on Svelte 5 with a clean, minimal architecture.
 My work spans from postprocessor customization and CAM process tuning to full-stack platforms with PWA frontends, bots and engineering analytics.
-I focus on clarity, predictable behavior and tools that actually help engineers get work done faster and with fewer errors
+I focus on clarity, predictable behavior and tools that actually help engineers get work done faster and with fewer errors.

 **Core Focus Areas:**